stensalweb/kscript/BUILD.md

 This file contains more detailed building/installation information for kscript.

+You can build with no requirements, but for standard releases, the following packages are required for a full build including standard modules:

+Packages: `gmp`, `readline`, `curl`, `glfw3`, `X11`

+Linux (Ubuntu): `sudo apt install libgmp-dev libreadline-dev libcurl4-openssl-dev libglfw3-dev libx11-dev`

+MacOS: `brew install gmp readline curl glfw`

 Most of this information is detailed in `./Makefile` as well

 To build, run these commands: